FAQs due to COVID-19

 All teens under 18 years of age must complete a work permit application and get a work permit before starting a new job.
 Please see the complete summary of the Massachusetts laws regulating child labor, including changes made in 2007, for further information.

 With very limited exceptions, minors under the age of 14 may not work.
 All minors under the age of 18 must complete an employment permit application and get their permit before starting a new job.
 You can download Youth employment permit application and Youth Permit Process.
-You can also access these forms in Spanish, Portuguese, and Vietnamese.
+You can also access these forms in Spanish, Portuguese, Chinese, and Vietnamese.

 For minors who are residents of the Commonwealth of Massachusetts, permits are issued by the superintendent of schools for the municipality in which the minor lives or attends school.
 If the minor lives outside the Commonwealth, the permit is issued by the superintendent for the community where the minor's job will be located.